mc-sdn/MOCS/README.md

 # MOCS

-A prototype implementation of a highly expressive, optimised SDN model in UPPAAL.
+A prototype implementation of a highly expressive, optimised Software-Defined Network model in UPPAAL.

 ## Getting Started